open-telemetry/opentelemetry-specification/specification/api-tracing.md

 There are multiple defined SpanKinds:

 * `INTERNAL` Default value.
-Indicates that represents an internal operational within an application, as opposed to operations happening at the boundaries.
+Indicates that the Span represents an internal operation within an application, as opposed to operations happening at the boundaries.
 * `SERVER` Indicates that the span covers server-side handling of an RPC or other remote request.